Göteborg Ladies Open

-The Göteborg Ladies Open is a women's professional golf tournament on the Swedish Golf Tour and the LET Access Series held in Gothenburg, Sweden.
+The Göteborg Ladies Open is a women's professional golf tournament on the Swedish Golf Tour, the LET Access Series and the Ladies European Tour held near Gothenburg, Sweden.

+History

-The tournament was played intermittently between 1985 and 2014, always at Delsjö Golf Club except in 1989 when it was held at Isaberg Golf Club.
+The tournament has been played intermittently since 1985, typically at Delsjö Golf Club or Albatross Golf Club.
 In 1985, 1988 and 1989 it was included on the Ladies European Tour schedule.

 The 2013 edition was hosted by Karin Sjödin and Linda Wessberg, two former LPGA Tour players that grew up playing at Delsjö Golf Club.

 In 2022 the tournament returned, with venue changed to Kungsbacka Golf Club.
-The club hosted the men's Göteborg Open on the 2021 Nordic Golf League.
+The club had just hosted the men's Göteborg Open on the 2021 Nordic Golf League.

+In 2025, the LET event formerly played as the Helsingborg Open was moved to Gothenburg and hosted at Hills Golf Club.